peng51/traveler/README.md

 # traveler

-traveler is a website project for presenting the project for Digital Poetics course.
+"traveler" is a website project for presenting the multi-lingual experiments project in the Digital Poetics course.
+The project demonstrates the dynamic transformation of the idions/setences from one initial language to other languages, with the maps automatically changing in the background.

+### Setup

 1. install Apache2 server on Ubuntu